andrejcremoznik/devbox/README.md

 ### VirtualBox VM configuration

 1. Configure basic things like memory, number of CPUs and a disk drive image.
-Decide on a reasonable disk growth limit, because expanding it afterwards is annoying.
+Decide on a reasonable disk growth limit because expanding it afterwards is annoying.
 2. Disable Audio and USB Controllers
 3. Add 2 network adapters:
    1. Adapter 1: NAT
    2. Adapter 2: Host-only Adapter.
-Configure the Host-only adapter via File > Host Network Manager, create new adapter with IPv4 `10.10.0.1`, mask `255.255.255.0` and DHCP off.
+Configure the Host-only adapter via File > Host Network Manager, create new adapter with IPv4 `20.0.0.1`, mask `255.255.255.0` and DHCP off.
+      * **If you get an error on Linux:** create `/etc/vbox/networks.conf` with content `* 20.0.0.0/24` and retry.

 ## How to use the VM?

-1. First make sure you've added the devbox's IP to your `hosts` file on your host machine e.g. `10.10.0.2 devbox.test`
+1. First make sure you've added the devbox's IP to your `hosts` file on your host machine e.g. `20.0.0.2 devbox.test`
 2. Start it (headless mode recommended)
 3. Connect to it via SSH: `dev@devbox.test`
 4. Mount the filesystem from devbox to your host: `sshfs -o idmap=user dev@devbox.test:/srv/http /local/dir`